Government of the Soviet Union: High Stalinism (1941–1953)

 The government's Bureau was established in 1944.
 After the war, the bureau was split into two.
 These bureaus were merged on 20 March 1946, reestablishing the government's Bureau.
-The party Politburo adopted on 8 February 1947 the resolution "On the Organization of the Council of Ministers", which sought to explain the role of the Council of Ministers, its internal operations and its relationship with the party.
-It stated that the party politburo had the right to decide on all political matters, which included such topics as governmental appointments and defense, foreign policy and internal security.
+The party Politburo adopted on 8 February 1947 the resolution "On the Organization of the Council of Ministers", which sought to explain the role of the Council of Ministers, its internal operations, and its relationship with the party.
+It stated that the party politburo had the right to decide on all political matters, which included such topics as governmental appointments and defense, foreign policy, and internal security.
 It went on to define the government solely as an institution of administering the economy.
 The non-economic ministries, such as the Ministry of State Security, reported to the politburo.

 In addition, the 8 February resolution established eight sectoral bureaus; Bureau for Agriculture, Bureau for Metallurgy and Chemicals, Bureau for Machine Construction, Bureau for Fuel and Electric Power Stations, Bureau for Food Industry, Bureau for Transport and Communication, Bureau for Light Industry and Bureau for Culture and Health.
 This decision transformed the government's working methods.
 The new resolution delegated authorities to the bureaus and away from the deputy chairmen of government and high-standing ministers.
-Every sectoral bureau was headed by a deputy chairman of government, but decision-making was devolved into these collegial decision-making organs.
-The net effect of these change was to greatly increase the legislative activity of government.
+Every sectoral bureau was headed by a deputy chairman of the government, but decision-making was devolved into these collegial decision-making organs.
+The net effect of these changes was to greatly increase the legislative activity of the government.

 Stalin, who had not attended a meeting of the Bureau since 1944, resorted to appointing acting government chairmen.
 Molotov was first appointed, but could rarely fulfill his duties since he was simultaneously Minister of Foreign Affairs and often away on business.
 On 29 March 1948 the politburo resolved to create a rotational chairmanship headed by Lavrentiy Beria, Nikolai Voznesensky and Georgy Malenkov.
 Lacking a formal leader, most controversial issues were solved at meetings of the Bureau.
 On 1 September 1949 power was even more dispersed.
 The Bureau changed its name to the Presidium of the Council of Ministers, and Beria, Malenkov, Nikolai Bulganin, Lazar Kaganovich and Maksim Saburov were handed the chairmanship.
 This mode of operating lasted until Stalin's death in 1953.